 - Accident reconstruction, if necessary.

 Isaacs & Isaacs truck accident lawyers have been fighting for victims of truck accidents for decades.
-We have recovered over $890 million dollars for our clients across the country.
+We have recovered over $1 billion dollars for our clients across the country.

 We will represent you on a contingency fee basis–we don’t get paid until and unless we get you your money.
 We have a 99% success rate in obtaining fair settlements or jury awards for our clients nationwide.